 Our staff is made up of both paid Mexicans and American volunteers.
-We currently have about 28 Mexican staff members on site and seven American volunteers.
-Our American volunteers raise their own personal support–No American receives any financial compensation from Door of Faith.
+We currently have about 28 Mexican staff members on-site and about 10 American volunteers.
+Our American volunteers raise their own personal support–No American receives any financial compensation from Door of Faith, if you’d like to support our volunteer staff please contact them directly.

 Gabriel & Eduarda (Ocampo Meda) Diego Garcia